NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

 about `Y` getting deleted while someone else is using it).

 This raises the question of when does information come from subapps and when does it come from the Parameters instance?
-The rule of thumb is if it depends on the molecular system it comes from a sub app.
+The rule-of-thumb is if it depends on the molecular system it comes from a sub app.
 Otherwise it comes from the Parameters instance.
 Strictly speaking there's nothing stopping a developer from ignoring this rule and passing whatever they want through the Parameters